ethsana/sana-docs/docs/installation/connectivity.md

 86.98.94.9
 ```

-Now we can simply supply this IP in our Bee configuration on startup.
+Now we can simply supply this IP in our Ant configuration on startup.

 Solving our second problem is a little more difficult as we will need to interact with our router's firmware, which is a little cranky.